-For this day-long festival, sex workers and their allies from New York and across Europe will convene at MoMA PS1 to debate, perform, dance, strategize, and share knowledge.
-The day will feature film, performance, and discussion exploring how the desires and struggles of sex workers become embodied in everyday acts of creativity and solidarity.
-By creating this communal social space, sex workers and allies work to expand awareness and continue to build crucial alliances.
+For this day-long festival, sex workers and their allies from New York, the tri-state area, and Europe will gather at MoMA PS1 to debate, perform, dance, strategize, and share knowledge.
+Addressing this pressing global human rights issue, the afternoon seeks to create a communal space in which advocacy groups, sex workers, allies, and guests can work to expand awareness and continue to build crucial alliances.

 Tickets: $15 (MoMA Members $13)

 If you identify as part of the sex worker community and the ticket cost is a barrier to your participation, please email [email protected] to request access.
 All requests will be treated as confidential.

 For more information, to notify our staff of any special needs, or for any access questions you might have, please call the front desk during regular public hours at (718) 784-2085 or email [email protected]

 Building accessibility information can be found here.
 Seating will be provided.

 MoMA PS1’s acclaimed VW Sunday Sessions program welcomes visitors to experience art live and in real time.
 Embracing performance, music, dance, conversations, and film, the program vividly demonstrates how these art forms can push us to engage with our contemporary world in creative, illuminating ways.
 With an emphasis on artistic practices that blur and break traditional genre boundaries, the program supports and commissions new work, inviting artists, curators, and other cultural instigators to share their latest projects.
 MoMA PS1 offers one of the most extensive museum programs dedicated to live art in the world, representing a core component of the institution's mission since its founding.

 VW Sunday Sessions is organized by Taja Cheek, Curatorial Assistant, MoMA PS1; and Alex Sloane, Curatorial Assistant, MoMA PS1, with Alexandra Rosenberg, Associate Producer.